hmito/esj72web/web/regist_session.md

 Workshop is the session traditionally emphasized by the Ecological Society of Japan as a place to help launch new fields and to allow free discussion of various topics outside the framework of ecology.

 - Duration of the session is 90 minutes.
-- In principle, speakers are required to present on-site.
+Speakers are required to present on-site.
 - If desired, presentations will be recorded and made available on-demand to conference participants during the meeting or for about a month after the conference.
 However, if a large number of applicants wish to give the on-demand streaming, the application will be adopted on a first-come, first-served basis.
 - It is also possible to hold the session without abstract submissions, such as statement of opinions or lightning talks.
 In this case, there is no need to register for abstract submissions.